KarimBnm/UCI-HAR-Dataset-cleaning/README.md

 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity -   and each subject.

+## Code

+The transformation of the original data was done using the following R file : run_analysis.R

+The output is a file called "tidy_data.txt".

+## Variables of the Tidy Data

+They can be found using the CodeBook in the repo.